 Cut at 45 Park Lane

 One of the best steak restaurants in London, Wolfgang Puck's Cut at 45 Park Lane restaurant is a carnivore's paradise.
-The bill will be indicative of the exclusive Mayfair address, but the quality is just as apparent.
-Delicious enough to keep Brad Pitt and Angelina Jolie happy on their visit.Find Prices
+The bill reflects the exclusive Mayfair address, but the quality is delicious enough to keep celebs like Brad Pitt and Angelina Jolie happy.

 Dinner by Heston Blumenthal